Why the Enneagram Still Doesn’t Belong in Church

 It’s About Whether There’s Any Reason to Trust It

-The technical literature speaks of multiple types of validity: face, construct, discriminant, predictive, etc. That’s all for the specialist.
-Here’s all you really need to know.
-It’s the one thing that ties all those meanings together.
+The technical literature on personality testing speaks of multiple types of validity: face, construct, discriminant, predictive, etc. That’s for the specialist.
+Here’s what you really need to know, the one thing that ties all those meanings together.
 “Validity” simply means that the instrument measures what it claims to measure, and measures it at least somewhat accurately.

 You could also put it this way: A validated test has shown that it’s competent to measure what it claims to measure, and that you can trust its results.
-It has demonstrated its believability (to a certain defined degree, to be technical about it again).
+It has demonstrated sufficient believability.
+That’s what validity measures are for: to show whether you can count on a test’s claims for itself.

-So when Todd Wilson admitted the Enneagram hadn’t been validated, whether he realized it or not, he was admitting that there is no reason to trust it.
+So whether he realized it or not, when Wilson acknowledged the Enneagram hadn’t been validated, he was admitting that there is no objective reason to trust it.
 There’s no reason to think it measures what it claims to measure.
 No reason to credit it with any competency.
 No reason to think its results are believable.

 Wisdom, Rationality, or Bluster?

-You’d think that would bother a man who’d put evolution on such a pedestal, but he brushes the science aside.
-The Enneagram is really a part of the world’s “wisdom tradition.”
+Wilson put evolution on a pedestal during the debate, for reasons of “science,” but he brushes this science aside as irrelevant.
+The Enneagram is really a part of the world’s “wisdom tradition,” he says.
 Science doesn’t matter so much in light of that.
-Of course, as Montenegro pointed out so well, Christians hardly need look to occult sources from the mid-20th century for our wisdom.
+Of course, as Montenegro pointed out so well, Christians hardly need look to occult sources from the mid-20th century for our wisdom, or even to label it “wisdom tradition.”
 It’s foolish.
 It’s spiritually dangerous.

 Amazingly, Wilson brushes that aside, too.
 He thinks Montenegro knows nothing about the “genetic fallacy,” the logical error that falsely calls a belief wrong just because it came from some bad source.
-He kept blustering on with it even after she explained the error he was making in it.
+He kept blustering on with it even after she explained quite clearly his own error in calling it that (thus demonstrating who knew more about it).

-And why not?
-He’s a self-proclaimed “Wheaton college evangelical,” after all.
+Yet he’s a self-proclaimed “Wheaton college evangelical,” so he must know more.
+That’s the tone he took.
 I’m not impressed, especially on this topic.
-If they teach logical reasoning there as well as they do at Montenegro’s school, Southern Evangelical Seminary, I’ll eat my copy of her book, one page at a time.
+Montenegro attended Southern Evangelical Seminary, where careful, rational thinking on biblical and apologetic topics is emphasized far more than any other school I know.
+If they teach logical reasoning at Wheaton as well as they do at Montenegro’s school, I’ll eat my copy of Montenegro’s book, one page at a time.

 Still, See How Much He Knows